-Richard Harris, the head gymnastics coach at the Aim High Academy in East Greenwich, RI, enters his eighth year with the Brown Gymnastics team.
+Richard Harris, the head gymnastics coach at the Aim High Academy in East Greenwich, R.I., enters his 10th year as an assistant coach with the Brown University gymnastics program in 2015-16.

 At Aim High Academy, Harris's main responsibilities lie in developing and maintaining Aim High's Junior Olympic Program, as well as its elite program.
 He has also coached gymnastics at the Woodward Camp since 1985.
 In 1991, Harris founded the Harris Agency, where he handles sports management and marketing, as well as contract negotiations and career management for his clients.

 With his collegiate athletic experience and coaching background, Harris brings a wealth of knowledge to the Bears program.
-Harris resides in Carolina, RI with his wife Kasia, and sons Theodore & Adam.
+Harris resides in Carolina, R.I., with his wife Kasia and sons Theodore and Adam.